adri567/autogpt/README.md

 # Requirements

+Xcode 13.0+
+An OpenAI API Key.
+You can get it here 👉🏽 https://platform.openai.com/account/api-keys

 | Model | Description    | Training Data    |
 | :---   | :- | :--- |
 | Davinci | Most capable GPT-3 model.
 Can do any task the other models can do, often with higher quality, longer output and better instruction-following. | Up to Jun 2021  |